 Example: Arya from A Song of Ice and Fire by George R.R.
 Martin

 When a female lead actively separates herself from the rest of the female species.
 They don’t want to be like other girls.
 Typical girls are perceived as lesser-than in their eyes.

 Example: Margo in Paper Towns by John Green

 When there’s a missing person that a story’s characters are actively searching for.

-Example: Steven King’s Castle Rock that is used as the setting for multiple of his works
+Example: Steven King’s Castle Rock that serves as the setting for multiple of his works.

 These small towns usually have something interesting to them: captivating residents, a magical element, something eerie, etc. On the other hand, it sometimes acts as a boring place that the main character wants to move away from.